Pennsylvania State Police: Aviation

-The PSP Aviation Section consists of thirty-five trooper pilots and three full-time mechanics, using eight law enforcement specific Bell 407GX helicopters and six airplanes statewide.
+The PSP Aviation Section consists of thirty-five trooper pilots and three full-time mechanics, using six law enforcement specific Bell 407GX helicopters, 1 PC-12/47E, 1 Cessna 208B, and 1 Beechcraft Super King Air 360ER.
 These aircraft are stationed in six aviation patrol units (APU).

 Weapons

-The Pennsylvania State Police utilizes the SIG Sauer P227 semiautomatic pistol chambered in .45 ACP as their service pistol.
+The Pennsylvania State Police utilizes the Walther PDP (Service Pistol) which is a 9×19mm Parabellum semi-automatic pistol designed in 2021 by Walther Arms as a replacement for the Walther PPQ.
+The Walther PDP is also mounted with an Aimpoint Acro P-2 red dot reflex sight.

-Other firearms include the Colt AR-15 (including the LE6920 and LE6940), 12-gauge shotguns (including the Remington 870 pump), and gas grenade launcher.
+Other firearms include the Colt AR-15 (including the LE6920 and LE6940), and gas grenade launchers.

-The current less-lethal weapons the PSP is utilizing consist of Electroshock weapon technology, pepper spray (OC), and expandable ASP straight batons.
+The current less-lethal weapons the PSP is utilizing consist of electroshock weapon technology, pepper spray (OC), and expandable ASP straight batons.

 Accreditation

 The Pennsylvania State Police is the largest internationally accredited law enforcement agency in the world.
 This distinction was awarded to the Pennsylvania State Police on July 31, 1993, by the Commission on Accreditation for Law Enforcement Agencies (CALEA), an independent, non-profit organization based in Fairfax, Virginia.

 Accreditation is a process used by professional law enforcement agencies to facilitate the creation, verification and maintenance of high-quality policies and procedures, via voluntary compliance with performance standards.
 CALEA's 446 standards address nine major law enforcement topics: role, responsibilities, and relationships with other agencies; organization, management, and administration; personnel structure; personnel process; operations; operational support; traffic operations; prisoner and court-related services; and auxiliary and technical services.